Latest Updates

 In the case of monthly options, the futures contract itself will immediately expire, as monthly options have expiries that align with the cash-settlement of their underlying futures.

-7. Does physical delivery mean that the Cryptocurrency option delivers a spot cryptocurrency coin?
+7. Does settlement into the underlying futures contract mean that the Cryptocurrency option delivers a spot cryptocurrency coin?

-No. Physically deliverable Cryptocurrency options on futures deliver only the nearest expiring futures contract underlying the option.
+No. Options that settle into the underlying futures contract deliver only the nearest expiring futures contract underlying the option.

-In the case of Monday through Friday physically delivered options, the delivered futures contract will continue to actively trade post option exercise/assignment.
+In the case of Monday through Friday options, the delivered futures contract will continue to actively trade post-option exercise/assignment.

-In the case of monthly physically delivered options, the option will deliver a futures contract that immediately expires to cash, tied to the CME CF Bitcoin Reference Rate (BRR) or CME CF Ether-dollar Reference Rate (ETHUSD_RR) price.
+In the case of monthly options, the option will deliver a futures contract that immediately expires to cash, tied to the underlying reference rate price.

 Under no circumstances will a Cryptocurrency option or futures deliver a cryptocurrency coin.